Example AWS Lambda Function

 Create The Lambda Function

-Navigate to AWS Lambda → Functions and click “Create function”.
+Navigate to AWS Lambda → Functions

-Ensure Author from scratch is selected, give the function a suitable name (this example also uses idr-jdeli-demo for the function name), and set the runtime to Java 11.
-Leave everything else on it’s default.
+for the function name), and set the runtime to Java 17 or newer.
+Leave everything else on its default.

 Setup The Function Trigger

-In order for the Lambda function to execute, we need to setup a trigger that will call it.
-As we want it to trigger on uploading an image to the bucket, we will setup a trigger for objects being created in the S3 bucket.
+In order for the Lambda function to execute, we need to set up a trigger that will call it.
+As we want it to trigger on uploading an image to the bucket, we will set up a trigger for objects being created in the S3 bucket.

 Select your bucket and set the event types to “All Object create events”.

 This example will use the same bucket for processed and unprocessed images.
 To do this, unprocessed images will be kept in one root directory, and processed in another.
 We only want to trigger on the unprocessed images, so set the prefix to the directory you will upload into.
-For this guide, we will use input/.
+For this guide, we will use input/

 Configure The Function